altera-fpga/hls-samples/Tutorials/Features/task_sequence/hardware_reuse/README.md

 ### On Windows* Systems

 1. Change to the sample directory.
-2. Configure the build system for the Intel® Agilex® 7 device family, which is the default.
+2. Configure the build system for the Agilex® 7 device family, which is the default.
    ```
    mkdir build
    cd build